-- 1 A. I am indeed. - 2 Q. More simply, you are a psychiatrist? - 3 A. Yeah. - 4 Q. What are your medical qualifications? - 5 A. I hold an MBBS from the University of Newcastle and - 6 a Doctorate of Medicine from the University of - 7 Edinburgh. - 8 Q. In terms of your practice as a psychiatrist, can you - 9 give us a brief pen picture? - 10 A. Sure.
-I'm a trained adult psychiatrist, with - 11 a subspecialty endorsement in rehabilitation psychiatry. - 12 I've been a consultant for over ten years now, - 13 predominantly working in inpatient and care for people - 14 with chronic and severe mental illness. - 15 Q. Right, but in relation to being the Associate Medical - 16 Director for psychiatry in NHS Lothian, what does that 17 involve? - 18 A. That's the senior professional medical management role - 19 for all psychiatrists in Lothian.
-So it encompasses all - 20 the specialties of psychiatry, including child - 21 adolescence psychiatry, older people, psychotherapy, - 22 forensics, et cetera. - Q. I think in the context of what I'm going to be talkingto you about, psychotherapy is something you had - 25 experience with as part of your training, I take it?
+- 1 A. I am indeed. - 2 Q. More simply, you are a psychiatrist? - 3 A. Yeah. - 4 Q. What are your medical qualifications? - 5 A. I hold an MBBS from the University of Newcastle and - 6 a Doctorate of Medicine from the University of - 7 Edinburgh. - 8 Q. In terms of your practice as a psychiatrist, can you9 give us a brief pen picture? - 10 A. Sure.
+I'm a trained adult psychiatrist, with - 11 a subspecialty endorsement in rehabilitation psychiatry. - 12 I've been a consultant for over ten years now,

+13 predominantly working in inpatient and care for people 14 with chronic and severe mental illness.

+- 15 Q. Right, but in relation to being the Associate Medical - 16 Director for psychiatry in NHS Lothian, what does that 17 involve? - 18 A. That's the senior professional medical management role - 19 for all psychiatrists in Lothian.
+So it encompasses all - 20 the specialties of psychiatry, including child - adolescence psychiatry, older people, psychotherapy,forensics, et cetera. - Q. I think in the context of what I'm going to be talking to you about, psychotherapy is something you had experience with as part of your training, I take it?

-1 A. Indeed, yes, all psychiatrists get training in 2 psychotherapy as trainees.
+1 Α. Indeed, yes, all psychiatrists get training in 2 psychotherapy as trainees.
 Some move on and take formal 3 accreditation in specific types of psychotherapy, but 4 that's a small number these days.
 5 Q. In context, in relation to records that you have looked 6 at and we'll talk about, psychotherapy was a significant 7 aspect, is that fair?
-8 A. Indeed, yeah.
+8 Α. Indeed, yeah.
 It was a much greater part of mainstream 9 psychiatric practice in the period we're covering here 10 in contrast to today.
 11 Q. We are talking about the 1960s and 1970s?
-12 A. Indeed, yeah.
-Q. A significant part of psychiatry then, less so now?
-13 14 A. Yes, absolutely, yeah.
-Q. Why so?
-15 16 A. I think the models of intervention that are covered here 17 have struggled to provide the evidence base that meets 18 modern standards in terms of effectiveness and cost 19 effectiveness in modern NHS practice, so are no longer 20 prioritised to the same extent.
+12 Α. Indeed, yeah.
+13 Q. A significant part of psychiatry then, less so now?
+14 Α. Yes, absolutely, yeah.
+15 Q. Why so?
+16 Α. I think the models of intervention that are covered here 17 have struggled to provide the evidence base that meets 18 modern standards in terms of effectiveness and cost 19 effectiveness in modern NHS practice, so are no longer 20 prioritised to the same extent.
 21 Q. All right.
-But are you, in effect, given your role as 22 associate medical director, overseeing the practice and conduct of psychiatrists in NHS Lothian?
-23 24 A. I am, yes.
-25 Q. Just thinking back, when did such oversight begin?
-The
+But are you, in effect, given your role as 22 associate medical director, overseeing the practice and 22 23 А. associate medical director, overseeing the practice and